TomeMD/CPUCollector/README.md

 # Glances + RAPL + InfluxDB +  Grafana
-Deployment of a container-based solution for monitoring power consumption and CPU load.
+Deployment of a container-based solution for monitoring power consumption and CPU load and frequency.
 Based on your preferences, you can deploy containers using  [Docker](#docker) or using [Apptainer](#apptainer).

 <a name="docker"></a>